 -

-A 8.5" deep skillet made of durable cast iron with a marin enamel finish and pouring spout.
+A blue 12" skillet made of durable cast iron with a enamel finish for easy care and exceptional heat transfer.

 -